STORIES

 Her contributions have been widely recognized.
 In 2005, she received the prestigious National Association of Black Journalists' Hall of Fame Award, and in 2017, the Journalism Institute's Lifetime Achievement Award.
 Her alma mater, the University of Georgia, has also honored her legacy by naming a building after her and Hamilton Holmes, symbolizing their impact on desegregation.

-Watch this short film HER VOICE (PASSWORD: Education1961) from the MY HERO Film Festival where journalism student Gwendolyn struggles to choose a historical figure as the focus of a high school homework assignment.
+'Her Voice' is a film directed by Carletta S. Hurt and Sunnye C. Durham of IKAM Productions in which journalism student Gwendolyn struggles to choose a historical figure as the focus of a high school homework assignment.
 When her grandmother steps in to help, Gwendolyn takes an unexpected journey through history to meet Charlayne Hunter-Gault.
-As Gwendolyn learns about the adversities that Charlayne overcame, she discovers her own family legacy at the University of Georgia and embraces her responsibility to continue the fight for equality.
+As Gwendolyn learns about the adversities that Charlayne overcame, she discovers her family legacy at the University of Georgia and embraces her responsibility to continue the fight for equality.

 Page created on 10/22/2024 10:55:46 AM